ComputationalBiologyLab/AntiPan/README.md

-# AntiPan: The _in-silico_ vaccine identification Pipeline
+# AntiPan: The in silico vaccine identification Pipeline
-The AntiPan (beta-version-1) is an in-silico subunit vaccine discovery workflow which augments a variety of bioinformatics and immuno-informatics tools and databases to identify protein antigens for bacterial pathogens vaccine design purpose.
+The AntiPan (beta-version-1) is an in silico subunit vaccine discovery workflow which augments a variety of bioinformatics and immuno-informatics tools and databases to identify protein antigens for bacterial pathogens vaccine design purpose.

 This is the AntiPan's command-line interface (AntiPan-CLI beta-version-1) which provides the user with five utilities including: